chanzuckerberg/image-analysis-workshop/content/intro/about.md

-# Analysis of single cell RNA-seq data (Python)
+# Introduction to image analysis

 ## Course goals

-This tutorial will introduce how to analyze images in Python, mainly using scikit-image.
+This tutorial will introduce how to analyze images in Python, mainly using [scikit-image](https://scikit-image.org/).
 We hope students leave with the ability to:

 - Understand a general workflow for analyzing images
 - Anticipate and avoid some of the most common pitfalls in image analysis